yguenduez/nerd-neck/report.md

 ## Students involved

 Yasin Gündüz
-Hares Balasubramaniam

 # Abstract

-Our project, Nerd Neck, is a 3d printed wearable device designed to help people improve their posture, especially those who spend long hours sitting, like office workers or students.
+The Nerd Neck project is a 3d printed wearable device designed to help people maintain a good posture, especially those who spend long hours sitting, like office workers or students.

-Bad posture, known as "nerd neck," can lead to serious back pain over time, and this device aims to prevent this.
-The device uses an ESP32-S3 microcontroller, a 6-DoF IMU sensor to detect movement and angles, a LiPo battery for portability, and an active piezo buzzer that alerts the user when their posture needs correcting.
+The device uses an ESP32-S3 microcontroller, a 6-DoF IMU sensor to detect the current orientation, a LiPo battery for portability, and an active piezo buzzer that alerts the user when their posture needs correcting.
 By analyzing IMU data and applying a Madgwick filter for accuracy, it detects poor posture efficiently.

-The device is programmed in Rust, using tools like esp-hal, a hardware abstraction layer for the esp family.
+The device firmware is programmed in Rust, using tools like esp-hal, a hardware abstraction layer for the esp family.
 Also, embassy is used, an async runtime for embedded targets, making it pleasant to run asynchronous tasks.
-The firmware can be built and flashed directly from a computer with one simple command due to the given Rust tooling.
+The firmware can be built and flashed directly from a computer with one simple command due to the given tooling.

 # Project and Code